hanialomari/hanialomari.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I build retrieval that understands **images, text, video, and sound** -- not just the literal match.
 I'm a Ph.D. researcher at Virginia Tech's Sanghani Center working on multimodal learning with [Dr. Chris Thomas](https://people.cs.vt.edu/chris/).
-My work combines vision-language models, retrieval-augmented generation (RAG), and ranking systems to surface the meaningful, often unexpected connections across modalities.
+My work combines vision-language models, retrieval-augmented generation, and ranking systems to surface the meaningful, often unexpected connections across modalities.

 ### What I focus on
 - **Multi-prompt embeddings** that generate many small "views" of meaning, so search stays rich, fair, and resilient against collapse.